 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-What about Butter Tea?
+What is Butter Tea?
 I’m SO excited to share with you this ancient traditional beverage and its just as exciting, but in some cases additional and MUCH better, health benefits!
 Butter Tea, and its non-butter variations, is Paleo, Primal, Keto, AIP, GAPS and Whole30.

 I love recipe innovation and it comes about naturally in our kitchen, with the way we eat and cook, and sometimes with food restrictions!
 About four years ago, apparently in ignorance, I created Butter Tea, just by accident; intuitively it evolved.
 I’m not sure I realized that it was already a thing 😉 … and very much so in other countries!